AndriousSolutions/mvc_pattern/README.md

 In keeping with the ["KISS Principle"](https://en.wikipedia.org/wiki/KISS_principle), this is an attempt to offer the MVC design pattern to Flutter in an intrinsic fashion incorporating much of the Flutter framework itself.
 All in a standalone Flutter Package.
-It is expected the user of this package to be knowledgeable with such framework architectures.

 **Usage**

 Let’s demonstrate its usage with the ol’ ‘Counter app’ created every time you start a new Flutter project.
 In the example below, to utilize the package, three things are changed in the Counter app.
-The Class, \_MyHomePageState, is extended with the Class StateMVC, a ‘Controller’ Class is introduced that extends the Class, ControllerMVC, and a static instance of that Class is made available to the **build()** function.
+The Class, \_MyHomePageState, is extended with the Class StateMVC, a ‘Controller’ Class is introduced.
+It extends the Class, ControllerMVC, and a static instance of that Class is made available to the **build()** function.
 Done!

-With that, there is now a separation of ‘the Interface’ and ‘the data’ as it’s intended with the MVC architecture.
-The **build()** function (the View) is concerned solely with the ‘look and feel’ of the app’s interface—‘how’ things are displayed.
-While, in this case, it is the Controller that’s concerned with ‘what’ is displayed.
+With that, there's now a separation of ‘the Interface’ and ‘the data’ as it’s intended with the MVC architecture.
+The **build()** function serves as the View.
+It is concerned solely with the ‘look and feel’ of the app’s interface—‘how’ things are displayed.
+While it is the Controller that determines 'what’ is displayed.
+The Controller is also concerned with 'how' the app interacts with the user.

 What data does the View display?
 It doesn’t know nor does it care!
 It ‘talks to’ the Controller instead.
 Again, it is the Controller that determines ‘what’ data the View displays.
-In this case, it’s a title and a counter.
-When a button is pressed, the View again ‘talks to’ the Controller to address the event (i.e. It calls one of the Controller’s public functions, **incrementCounter()**).
+In this example, it’s a title and a counter.
+And when a button is pressed, the View again ‘talks to’ the Controller to address the event (i.e. calls one of the Controller’s public functions, **incrementCounter()**).
 ![myhomepage](https://user-images.githubusercontent.com/32497443/48676501-dab6b080-eb35-11e8-93ab-8bbfc6f8bc6b.jpg)
-In this arrangement, the Controller is ‘talking back’ to the View by calling the View’s function, **setState()**, to tell it to rebuild.
+In this arrangement, the Controller is ‘talking back’ to the View by calling the View’s function, **setState()**, telling it to rebuild the widget tree.
 ![viewandcontroller](https://user-images.githubusercontent.com/32497443/48676337-6844d100-eb33-11e8-8405-be476668f431.jpg)

 Maybe we don’t want that.
 Maybe we want the View to be solely concern with the interface and only determine when to rebuild or not.
 It’s a simple change.
 ![myhomepage2](https://user-images.githubusercontent.com/32497443/48676526-13ef2080-eb36-11e8-8c7a-d1dc5886b39f.jpg)
 The View knows how to 'talk to' the Controller, but the Controller doesn't need to know how to 'talk to' the View.
+Also, notice what I did to the Controller?
+Makes it a little clearer, and I didn't have to change anything in the View to do it.
 ![view talks to contoller only](https://user-images.githubusercontent.com/32497443/47087650-88a70600-d1ea-11e8-8212-b785485a3dee.jpg)

 ![myhomepage2](https://user-images.githubusercontent.com/32497443/48676256-3717d100-eb32-11e8-9bab-4f573966e64e.jpg)
 It does separate the ‘roles of responsibility’ a little more, doesn’t it?
 After all, it is the View that’s concerned with the interface.
 It would know best when to rebuild, no?
 Regardless, with this package, such things are left to the developer.
-Also, notice what I did to the Controller?
-Makes it a little clearer.
-Note, I didn't have to change anything in the View to do it.
-Finally, I created a static String field in the MyApp class called, title.
+Notice I created a static String field in the MyApp class called, title.
 It’s named ‘MyApp’ after all—It should know its own title.

 **How about Model?**